best-esims-chile

 How to set up your eSIM in Chile

-After purchase, you'll receive a QR code or an in-app installation option.
-Scan or follow the link to download the eSIM profile onto your device.
+3. Install the eSIM: After purchase you receive a QR code or in-app link.
+Scan or tap to load the profile onto your device.

-Turn on your eSIM line and enable data roaming once you land in Chile.
-Activation usually starts automatically when you connect to a local network.
+4. Activate on arrival: Turn on your eSIM line and enable data roaming when you land in Chile.
+Activation usually starts automatically.

-Open a map or browser to check that mobile data is working properly.
-If it doesn't connect right away, restart your phone or toggle airplane mode.
+5. Test your connection: Open a map or browser to confirm data is working.
+If not, restart your phone or toggle airplane mode.

-FAQ: eSIMs in Chile
+FAQ: Using eSIMs in Chile

-The best eSIM for Chile depends on your travel needs.
-Ubigi offers affordable data plans and strong 4G coverage across Chile, while Nomad is ideal for travellers who want pay-as-you-go flexibility with a free 1GB trial.
-Both can be activated instantly before your trip and work on Chile's main networks, Entel, Movistar, and Claro.
-Use code NOMADWISE for 10% off your first Ubigi purchase.
+It depends on how you travel.
+Ubigi is best for affordable per-GB plans and strong 4G coverage, while Holafly is best for unlimited data with 24/7 multilingual support.
+Both work on Chile’s main networks, Entel, Movistar, and Claro.
+Use code NOMADWISE for 10% off Ubigi and 5% off Holafly.

 No. An eSIM is easier and faster for most travellers.
 Local SIM cards require passport registration and an in-person store visit, while eSIMs can be installed before you fly and activated instantly on arrival.